Table of Contents

 Honorable Discharge vs Dishonorable Discharge and Other Types of Military Discharge

-Your military discharge remains on your record permanently and may affect your ability to find civilian employment and receive VA or government assistance.
+Your military discharge papers remain on your military records permanently and may affect your ability to find civilian employment and receive VA or government assistance.
 In most cases, veterans with punitive discharges are ineligible for any VA benefits, and some benefits are not made available to veterans with discharges other than honorable.
 Your discharge can also affect your ability to reenlist.

 The military offers an appeals process for military members who feel they need a discharge upgrade because their initial discharge is inaccurate or unfair.
 However, these appeal requests frequently get denied.
 In this case, it may be helpful to retain the services of a discharge upgrade lawyer.